Exam Content Outline

 2. Participate in developing policies and procedures (e.g., hygiene standards for personnel according to the FDA Food Code)

-4. Compare department goals against resources available (e.g., contingency planning)
+3. Reassess department goals against available resources (e.g., contingency planning)

 F. Manage Department Personnel